saimanisha-veliginti/-INTERACTIVE-QUIZ-APPLICATIONS/README.md

  Conclusion
 In summary, this project was a front-end-focused quiz application built using HTML, CSS, and JavaScript in Visual Studio Code.
 The app includes scoring, dynamic question handling, and instant feedback, offering a professional and engaging user experience.
 It serves as a great starting point for educational tools, training assessments, and web-based games, and can be expanded further to include features like timers, backend integration, high score tracking, or multiplayer modes.
-The simplicity of the technology stack makes it ideal for beginners, while its functionality allows for real-world implementation and creative extensions
+The simplicity of the technology stack makes it ideal for beginners, while its functionality allows for real-world implementation and creative extensions in this project we can create this as 2 different files